 White blood cells help your body fight off infection.
-Some chemotherapy can lower your white blood cell count.
+Strong chemotherapy (chemo) can lower your white blood cell count.
 When your body doesn't have enough of a type of white blood cell called the neutrophil, the condition is called neutropenia.

 Signs of Infection

-Fever may be the first sign that you have an infection.
-Since chemotherapy that also lowers your white blood cell count may increase your risk of getting an infection, you should check your temperature every day or as often as your doctor recommends.
+Fever may be the first and only sign that you have an infection.
+Since strong chemo that also lowers your white blood cell count may increase your risk of getting an infection, you should check your temperature according to your doctor's recommendations.

 Neutropenia with fever is referred to as febrile neutropenia.

 |Watch for Signs of Infection|